Home/Documentation

 • Recon (AML.T0006, T0007) — SSRF-allow-listed, rate-limited fingerprinting of AI-serving infrastructure.

-• RAG poisoning (AML.T0070) — plant a tagged canary, confirm it surfaces in an answer, then auto-clean.
+• RAG poisoning & false-entry injection (AML.T0070, T0071) — plant a uniquely-tagged canary / fabricated authoritative entry, confirm it surfaces in an answer as fact, then always auto-clean.

-Side-effectful engines are default-deny behind consent scopes (SCOPE_RECON, SCOPE_CORPUS_WRITE), and recon only scans hosts you explicitly add to the SSRF allow-list.
+Side-effectful engines are default-deny behind consent scopes (SCOPE_RECON, SCOPE_CORPUS_WRITE, SCOPE_CORPUS_READ); write probes refuse to run without a cleanup endpoint, and recon only scans hosts you explicitly add to the SSRF allow-list.

 Chain-of-evidence